-When selecting the most appropriate grounding scheme for your application, consider items such as: Ground fault detector settings
+When selecting the most appropriate grounding scheme for your application, consider items such as:

+- Ground fault detector settings

-Site specific specifications and requirements Local codes and regulations
+- Site specific specifications and requirements

+- Local codes and regulations

-• MOBs with dual auxiliary contacts are to be supplied by the customer.
-Table 3-19 lists the recommended rating for the MOBs.
+- MOBs with dual auxiliary contacts are to be provided by the customer.
+Table 3-15 on page 3-16 lists the

+recommended rating for the MOBs.